rafalbodanka/opera-player/README.md

 ![Main control view](./assets/main-control-view.png)
 ![Use video](./assets/opera.mp4)

+### Tests

+Backend tests include checking whether endpoints return the correct status code and whether they return the correct content type for a given file type.
+Mocha, chai, and supertest were used for testing the Express.js server.

+Frontend tests involve verifying correct routing based on /:slideId and redirecting from an invalid URL to /0.
+They also ensure the proper display of components on the page.
+Jest and React Testing Library were used for testing the frontend React app.

+The code has also been tested by running it from scratch on a virtual machine with Ubuntu.

+## Credits

 This project utilizes most of all the following libraries, frameworks, and resources:

 - [React](https://reactjs.org/): A JavaScript library for building user interfaces.